 How Much Does Hardwood Floor Repair Cost?

 Most homeowners spend between $500 and $1,500 for hardwood floor repairs, with smaller cosmetic fixes near the low end and major structural or water damage at the high end.
-On a per-square foot basis, hardwood floor repair generally ranges from about $2 to $20 per square foot, depending on the type of repair and how extensive the damage is.
-Severe water or subfloor damage can cost more because it often involves replacing floorboards and repairing subfloor framing.
+On a per-square-foot basis, hardwood floor repair generally ranges from about $2 to $25 per square foot, depending on the type of repair and how extensive the damage is.
+Severe water or subfloor damage can cost significantly more because it often involves replacing floorboards, mold remediation, and repairing subfloor framing.

 | Project Type | Typical Cost Range | What’s Included |